- Who We Are

 Under the accounting standards established by GASB 74 and 75, an actuary utilizes a variety of actuarial assumptions to project your current and future expected benefit costs (employee & retiree shares) and then discounts those back to the Measurement Date to determine the Total OPEB liability.
 The key assumptions used to determine the TOL are:

-- Discount Rate – this is the interest rate used to calculate the present value of all future benefit payments from the OPEB Plan.
+This is the interest rate used to calculate the present value of all future benefit payments from the OPEB Plan.
 In layman’s terms, this rate is determined based on the amount of future benefit payments that can be funded from an OPEB Trust and the associated investment returns.
 A lower rate suggests that future OPEB Trust balances are insufficient to fund future benefit payments or that the OPEB Trust is invested conservatively.
 This assumption is largely dependent on five (5) key factors:

 - Current level of assets held in the OPEB Trust